turbolytics/latte/docs/usecases/PROM_SLO_LONG_TERM_STORAGE.md

 Notice the `time.window`.
 This is a special variable that tells prometheus how much data it is working with.
 The collector needs this information to correctly schedule data collections against prometheus.
 The `time.window` property is used to avoid parsing this information out of the prometheus `query` value.

 This will ensure idempotent data collection runs.
-Every time signals collector runs it will start collection from the beginning of the day.
+Every time latte runs it will start collection from the beginning of the day.
 This will ensure that the date is consistent, and that the date being used is already passed, meaning that the full 24 hours of availability data is present.

-### Configure Signals Collector Transform
+### Configure latte Transform

 The next step is to specify the transform that will be applied to the prometheus API output: